 DePaul can easily be described as a not-for-profit agency founded in 1958 that is committed to providing quality residential, rehabilitation and support services to persons in recovery from mental illness, the elderly, and persons with addictions.
 But that is only what we are, not who we are.

 We are the caregivers, the supporters, and the volunteers who will always believe that all people are entitled to respect, dignity, and the highest quality care.
-We are tens of thousands of people, from the very young to the very old, who have passed through the doors of DePaul's many homes and programs over the past 50 plus years seeking help... the person with mental illness working toward recovery; the adult child who is concerned about their elderly parent living alone; the troubled problem gambler trying to break the cycle of addiction.
+We are tens of thousands of people, from the very young to the very old, who have passed through the doors of DePaul’s many sites and programs over the past 50 plus years seeking help… the person with mental illness working toward recovery; the adult child who is concerned about their elderly parent living alone; the parent needing addiction support services, the person in need of affordable housing or vocational services.
 All have sought assistance at DePaul and found opportunity, support and hope.

-As we celebrate over 50 years of service, we remain committed to our core values and to identifying ways to help greater numbers of people in need.
+As we celebrate 60 years of service, we remain committed to our core values and to identifying ways to help greater numbers of people in need.
 Our programs reflect our belief in quality, teamwork, person-centered care, diversity, innovation and fiscal prudence.

-Bottom line - we care deeply about our people and running great programs.
-That's what matters to us.
-It was paramount for the last fifty plus years and will remain so for the next fifty.
-We hope you'll be part of the journey.
+Bottom line – we care deeply about our people and running great programs.
+That’s what matters to us.
+It was paramount for the last six decades and will remain so into the future.
+We hope you’ll be part of the journey.

 Mark H. Fuller